 All furnaces need periodic service at the beginning of each heating season.
-Call your serviceman to:
+Call your qualified service contractor for these items:

 - Remove the air circulator and clean all dust and lint from the unit with a stiff bristle brush. - Inspect the combustion chamber blower compartment, flue collar and Roof Jack. - Check the gas valve (if applicable) and fuel line connections for leaks. - Make any adjustments necessary for good operation.